timdime/dimegallery/blockparty.md

   * Play up to 15, except championship play up to 21
 * Ice Cream 🍦 Treats for kids around 4pm -- Pat & Anne (##44)
 * DJ 🎵 on the block 4pm - 8pm -- $300 Elaine (##51)
-* Cake 🎂 🍰 🧁 Walk 5pm -- Pat & Anne (##44)
-  * Bring a Cake or Dessert of Cake Proportions
-  * Assign Numbers to each Dessert & have a corresponding number on the ground in a circle
-  * Dance 💃 moving clock-wise around the circle until the music stops
-  * Move onto the most desirable available number to claim that dessert

 ### Evening Activities
 * Outdoor Movie 🍿 at Dusk (Movie TBD) -- Elaine (##51)